Vern Cotter: Scotland

 Cotter departed Clermont in May 2014, to take on the role of head coach of Scotland.
 He was named the coach in May 2013, but as Clermont and the SRU failed to agree to release Cotter a year earlier, Cotter remained with Clermont until the end of his contract or until Clermont was knocked out of theirs respective tournaments.

-Cotters first challenge as Scotland's head coach, was a 4-match tour across three continents over four consecutive weeks.
+Cotter's first challenge as Scotland's head coach, was a 4-match tour across three continents over four consecutive weeks.
 In Cotters first match in charge, he led the team to a 24–6 win over the United States in Houston.
 A week later, a 19–17 win over Canada in Toronto.
 Cotter first major match in charge was a Friday night fixture against Argentina in Córdoba.
 Heading into this match, Scotland had won three connective matches against the Pumas on Argentine soil.
 This streak was extended following a 21–19 win over Argentina.
 A week later, Cotter faced his toughest challenge, an away match to the Springboks outside the International Window.
 This meant, Cotter could only select players that played for either Glasgow Warriors or Edinburgh.
 The weakened team lost 55–6 in Port Elizabeth, the biggest losing margin to South Africa on South African soil.

 In Cotter's first home match at Murrayfield Stadium, Scotland won 41–31, scoring five tries against Argentina.
 It was the most tries they had scored against a Tier 1 nation since they scored five tries against Ireland in 2007.
 It was believed much of the team were based around the success of Scottish club side Glasgow Warriors, with 10 of the starting XV from the Glasgow side, with a further four players on the bench.
 The following fixture was a narrow 16–24 loss to New Zealand.
 For much of that match, Scotland had been in touching distance of a first ever victory over the All Blacks, but a late try during the 73rd minute secured the win for the No. 1 ranked side.
 Scotland's final fixture was against Tonga at Rugby Park in Kilmarnock.
 The match was the first ever match to be played on a fully artificial pitch by a Tier 1 nation approved by World Rugby.
 For Scotland, they won convincingly 37–12, gaining revenge following their first ever loss to Tonga in 2012.